Other Exemptions - Eligibility Criteria

 Institutional (Non-Profit) Exemptions:

 Institutional exemptions are available for certain properties that qualify for an exempt use such as churches, educational facilities and non-profit organizations.
 To qualify, the property must be owned and used exclusively or predominantly for an exempt purpose as of January 1.
 Only the portion of the property used for the exempt purpose is eligible for the exemption.
 The exemption application including a list of required documents is available on our Forms page.
-There are also exemption forms for Charter Schools and for Homes for the Aged.
-As well, a required affidavit for Homes for the Aged.
-For information, e-mail us or call (904) 630-2020.
+There are also specific required forms for Charter Schools, Non-Profit Affordable Housing Rentals, Non-Profits Preparing Property for Affordable Housing and for Homes for the Aged.
+To qualify for the Non-Profit Homes for the Aged exemption, applicants must meet income requirements.
+The adjusted income limitation for 2023 to receive the 2024 exemption is $40,469 for single persons, and $45,433 for couples.
+An affidavit verifying income for the non-profit Homes for the Aged exemption is required.
+For more information, email us or call (904) 255-5992.

 - Florida Statute 196.081